 4. Epistemological questions: (re) thinking paths.

-Note: Further readings and audio and video resources will be recommended during the semester at the e-learning platform.
+Note: Further readings will be recommended during the semester on the e-learning platform.

 Evaluation is made on individual basis and it involves the coexistence of two modes: continuous assessment (60%) and final evaluation (40%).
 Further information is detailed in the Learning Agreement of the course unit.